How much do you charge for delivery?

 How much flexibility is there in my subscription?
 I don't want to be locked into a long-term commitment.

 Your subscription is very flexible.
-It's effectively pay-as-you-go, and you can cancel any time with no penalty.
+It's pay-as-you-go, and you can cancel any time with no penalty.
 Additionally, you pick your delivery frequency: monthly or every-other-month (and in some cases you may choose every third month).
 Finally, you can always choose to skip a delivery month.

 When will I get my first delivery of provisions?